Sanjuar/Mental-Health/README.md

 Understanding the distribution ensures that any patterns we later observe are based on a realistic representation of the data and helps us avoid over‑generalizing from rare categories.
 ![Analysis Dashboard](assets/analysis_dashboard.png)
-## 2.2 The Language of Mental Health: Word Clouds
+## 2.2 Analyzing Mental Health Through Language Visualization

 Word clouds were created for each category without stop words.
 In these word clouds, the size of the words shows their frequencies in that particular category.